bitrix24/b24restdocs/api-reference/sale/events/on-sale-order-saved.md

-# At the End of Saving the Order OnSaleOrderSaved
+# At the End of Order Saving OnSaleOrderSaved

 > Scope: [`sale`](../../scopes/permissions.md)
 >